sumanjs/suman/README.md

 * <b> Improved mechanics, syntax and semantics </b>
     * singular param (t) is used for all hooks and test cases, in the style of AVA
-    * Pass data from test cases to hooks the value option of a test case
+    * Pass data from test cases to hooks using the value option of a test case
     * Pass data from hooks to test cases using the t.data value (neither are possible with Mocha, and are very much a missing feature)
     * encapsulation and immutability are utilized much more effectively than with Mocha etc